Almad/django-sane-testing/docs/source/usage.rst

 Messing with syncdb
 ---------------------------

+`syncdb` alone is now rarely used, as excellent `South`_ entered mainstream.
+Thus, by default, `migrate` is called every time database is recreated.
+This behavior can be adjuted using `DST_RUN_SOUTH_MIGRATIONS` :ref:`settings variable<settings>`

 You may be doing something irresponsible like, say, referencing :class:`ContentType` ID from fixtures, working around their dynamic creation by having own content type fixture.
 This, however, prevents you from specifying those in fixtures attribute, as flush emits post-sync signal causing ContentTypes to be created.

 By specifying ``TEST_DATABASE_FLUSH_COMMAND``, you can reference a function for custom flushing (you can use resetdb instead).

 ..
 Note::

     You must specify function object directly (it takes one argument, test_case object).
 Recognizing objects from string is not yet supported as it's not needed for me - patches and tests welcomed.

 ..
 Note::

-    When using django-sane-testing with south (in INSTALLED_APPS), You're now required to write You own command that will call both "syncdb" and "migrate".
-Sane-testing will have one for future releases.
+    When using ``TEST_DATABASE_FLUSH_COMMAND``, please note that `migrate` runs before ``TEST_DATABASE_FLUSH_COMMAND``.
+This behavior will change in future releases.

 Also, create_test_db (which is needed to be run at the very beginning) emits post_sync signal.
 Thus, you also probably want to set ``FLUSH_TEST_DATABASE_AFTER_INITIAL_SYNCDB`` to True.

 .. _twill-integration: